zzzeek/openmoxie/README.md

 ## Dependencies

 * This project needs an external MQTT broker.
 This is currently based on mosquitto MQTT service.
+* STT and chat inferences are serviced through OpenAI.
+You must export a valid OPENAI_API_KEY into your environment before running

 # Running your own instance